rafabernad/Enyo-Calliope/README.md

 	}

-Of course, this is the default behaviour... you can create your derived kinds overwriting the default `ToolbarIcon` onclick behaviour, to show a dialog, or whatever, and of course, share it ;)
+Of course, this is the default behaviour... you can create your derived kinds overwriting the default `ToolbarIcon` `click` handling, to show a dialog or whatever, and of course, share it ;)